 How is fintech changing Australia’s financial sector?

-Over the past 4 years, Australia’s financial sector has been characterized by substantial development in fintech.
+Over the past 4 years, Australia’s financial sector has seen substantial development in fintech.
 Fintech, a combination of “financial technology”, refers to the use of innovative technology to offer financial services and improve their delivery.
+This could be a way to explore company formation in Australia, from Latin America or elsewhere.
 Using specialized software and algorithms, fintech transforms the way people manage their financial operations and processes.
+Australia’s fintech ecosystem has matured and become more profitable.

 Fintech in Australia today